United States Coast Guard Introduces new Law for Engine Cut-Off Switch Usage

 Posted: March 23, 2021

-Have any questions?
-Come train with us and discover what your community is doing to modernize standards, safety and reduce liability!
+Come train with K38 and discover what your community is doing to modernize standards, safety and reduce liability!

-Caution: Visit page terms and conditions.
-Use at your own risk.
-Please take a qualified Rescue Water Craft training course and maintain proper records and respect all the PWC, RWC, PPE, and gear OEM manufacturer warning labels and cautions.
+Caution: Visit page (site) terms and conditions.
+Please take a qualified Rescue Water Craft training course and maintain proper records and respect all the PWC, RWC, PPE, and OEM manufacturer warning labels and cautions and country of origin regulations.
+The opinions and information in this post is subject to change as industry alerts, methods or notices are administered through laws, rules, cautions, regulations, or industry standards and will not be reflected in the original post date.
+Use at your own discretion, risk and caution.